consilience/laravel-extended-logging/README.md

 ## Configuration

-The main configiration happens through the Laravel `config/logging.php` configuration script, by adding a channel.
+The main configuration happens through the Laravel `config/logging.php` configuration script, by adding a channel.

 ```php